 About Creamy Pesto Shrimp Pasta

-I’m always looking for ways to make seafood at home (much to the dismay of The Steak-Loving Husband) and this, my friends, was the very first shrimp recipe I was brave enough to try.
+I’m always looking for ways to make seafood at home (much to the dismay of The Steak-Loving An old friend of mine) and this, my friends, was the very first shrimp recipe I was brave enough to try.

 It was a few years ago, back when I had only attempted “real” cooking a handful of times, so I did a lot of searching (read: delaying) before settling on this recipe.

 It scared me just enough to make me nervous, but not enough to worry that I’d end up wasting precious shrimp.